Sterling Construction Company, Inc.

 Outside Directorships and Outside Committee Participation

-The number of other public-company boards on which a director serves is expected not to exceed four.
+The number of other company boards on which a director serves is expected not to exceed three, whether such other boards are with private or public companies.

 The number of other public-company audit committees on which members of the Board's Audit Committee serve is expected not to exceed two.